Can AR Embedded Visualizations Foster Appropriate Reliance on AI in Spatial Decision-Making? A Comparative Study of AR X-Ray vs. 2D Minimap: Study Rationale

 \subsection{Visual Decision Supports}

-A recent survey by Oral et al.~\cite{Oral_2023_ACriticalInquiry} highlights a broad spectrum of visual decision support tools, ranging from basic information visualizations to advanced AI-based suggestions~\cite{Lawless2024IWantItThatWay}.
-For this study, we specifically choose to implement two fundamental yet representative forms of decision support across both the 2D minimap and AR see-through: \begin{itemize}[leftmargin=*, noitemsep] \item \textbf{Target Visualizations} that presents candidate targets and associated real-time data (e.g., occupancy counts, hazard alerts) on the map, without path suggestions or explanatory text.
+A recent survey by Oral \etal~\cite{Oral_2023_ACriticalInquiry} highlights a broad spectrum of visual decision support tools, ranging from basic information visualizations to advanced AI-based suggestions~\cite{Lawless2024IWantItThatWay}.
+For this study, we specifically choose to implement two fundamental yet representative forms of decision support across both the Minimap and X-ray: \begin{itemize}[leftmargin=*, noitemsep] \item \textbf{Target Visualizations} that present candidate targets and associated real-time data \carton{like} occupancy counts on the map, without path suggestions or explanatory text.

-\item \textbf{AI-Suggested Optimal Target} that highlights a single optimal target based on predefined criteria, with no accompanying explanation.
-Similar to all AI system, suggestions may not always be accurate.
-We detail our adjustment of its performance based on prior works~\cite{Swaroop2024AccuracyTime} and pilot studies in Sec.~\ref{sec:simulated_AI}. \end{itemize}
+\item \textbf{AI-Suggestions} that highlight a single optimal target based on predefined criteria, with no accompanying explanation.
+Similar to all AI systems, suggestions may not always be accurate.
+We detail our adjustment of the performance of the AI based on prior works~\cite{Swaroop2024AccuracyTime} and pilot studies in Sec.~\ref{sec:simulated_AI}. \end{itemize}

 Following practices established in prior research~\cite{vasconcelos2023explanationsreduceoverrelianceai}, we deliberately constrain our decision support to these fundamental features for several reasons: First, target and real-time data visualization represent core functionalities broadly used in existing decision-support tools.
 Second, simple AI suggestions enable direct investigation of user reliance on AI assistance under different visualizations, without the additional cognitive complexity and potential confounding effects introduced by detailed explanations~\cite{Jiang2018ToTrustOrNotToTrust}.